wiboma/hudiy/main_configuration.md

     - false – the hotspot is disabled

 - `hardwareAddress`:
     The hardware address of the wireless adapter that will be used to serve the hotspot.
+If left blank, the system default wireless adapter will be used.

     If the hotspot is disabled, this address will be forwarded to Android Auto as the BSSID of the external wireless network.